 Statins can have a positive effect on Atherosclerosis in established disease peeps who refuse to fix their problem via nutrition, that is true I believe.
-The mechanism is purportedly via stabilizing plaque and encouraging laydown of calcium which protects against rupture, again in people who know not how to do this via nutrition.
+The mechanism is purportedly via stabilizing plaque and lowering inflammation...which protects against rupture.
+Again this is for people who know not how to do this via nutrition.

 But as for 'lowering LDL' being the mechanism?
 This BS has simply got to stop.
 It is becoming a bad joke.
 Statins have their place, but be honest - it is through an anti-inflammatory, pleotropic shotgun mechanism, that is likely better achieved through informed nutrition - with the exception of specific complex genetic issues.
 The CAC tells the real story.
 Actually, scratch that - The CAC tells multiple profound stories - and that's why I love it.